hotosm/osm-export-tool/README.md

 To use the Docker-managed development instance, navigate to http://localhost/.
 If you're using `docker-machine` to manage Docker daemons, the hostname may vary, in which case you'll need to change `HOSTNAME` (in `.env`) to reflect it.

+### Update Docker images

+After you have changed `base_image/Dockerfile` you need to run `make baseimage` in order to update the baseimage.

+After changing any `Dockerfile`s or the baseimage you need to run `docker-compose build` to rebuild the docker images used by `docker-compose up`.

 ## Using the Transifex service

 (This section is TBD, as we're currently figuring out workflows for [FormatJS](https://formatjs.io/) JSON strings used by `react-intl`.)